marcomouletd/paypal-projekt/FIX_DOCKER_AXIOS.md

 To prevent similar issues in the future:

-1. **Test locally before deploying**: Run your application with the same Docker setup locally
+1. **Update package-lock.json locally**: Run `npm install` locally before committing changes to package.json
 2. **Use dependency management tools**: Consider using tools like npm-check or depcheck to identify missing dependencies
 3. **Implement health checks**: Add a health check endpoint to your application and configure Docker to use it
 4. **Set up proper logging**: Implement more detailed logging to quickly identify issues